Keyboard a Manuscript?

 The transcribed audio becomes the basis of the manuscript draft.

-Most authors who use this program speak—not write—outstanding manuscript drafts . . . in just two days.
+Most authors who use this program speak—not write—outstanding manuscript drafts . . . in a matter of days.

 The Book-Creation Process, in Detail